LeInception/HotOrNotLiker2.0/README.md

 Hotornot now uses the 'isTrusted' flag when detecting clicks, these can not be easily simulated using javascript.

-Hence we have to use chromium for Python, a controllable browser!
+Hence we have to use Selenium for Python, a controllable browser!